neuroinformatics-unit/datashuttle/_sources/pages/get_started.md.txt

 ```

 DataShuttle helps to manage and transfer a project with many "local" machines all connected to a central "remote" machine.
-DataShuttle requires a path to the local project directory (this is typically empty on first use and should include the name of the project
+DataShuttle requires a path to the local project folder (this is typically empty on first use and should include the name of the project
 e.g. local_path="/path/to/my_project").
-Also, remote project directory and method to connect to the remote project (either "local_filesystem" or
+Also, remote project folder and method to connect to the remote project (either "local_filesystem" or
 "ssh").

 It is also required to specify the data types (e.g. behav, ephys, funcimg, histology) used on the local PC.
 If data_type flags are not set to True, it will not be possible
-to create directories of these data types.
+to create folders of these data types.

 If connection_method used is "ssh", it is necessary to also input the remote_host_id and remote_host_username configs.